CodeMell/CodeMell.github.io/reading-notes repot.md

 # Summary What i leaned
--using github pages is weird 〒▽〒
+- using github pages is weird 〒▽〒
--github page is "alternative" to html
+- github page is "alternative" to html

 ## Things I want to know more about
--githud page
+- githud page
--C++
+- C++
--java srcip
+- java srcip